Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 Facebook Ad Mistake 8: Using video ads

-Even though a lot of advertisers still use videos for their ad creative, we’d highly suggest you to avoid them.
+Even though a lot of advertisers still use videos for their ad creative, we’d highly suggest you avoid them.

 Analyzing an a/b test we ran, we can see that when using static images, results were better across all four metrics.